Man of few words: Ramsey quiet amid Jags' slide

 JACKSONVILLE, Fla. -- How much have things changed in the wake of the Jacksonville Jaguars' two-game losing streak?
 Jalen Ramsey doesn't have much to say.

-Ramsey's longest answer Thursday was in response to a query about his thoughts regarding Sunday's impending matchup with Houston Texans receiver DeAndre Hopkins at TIAA Bank Field.
+Ramsey's longest answer Thursday was in response to a query about his thoughts regarding this weekend's matchup with Houston Texans receiver DeAndre Hopkins at TIAA Bank Field.

 "Same as it's always been," Ramsey said.
 "My past two years, y'all have asked me the same question."